 Table format

-The 'cvar' table uses a variant of the tuple variation store format.
+The 'cvar' table uses a variant of the tuple variation store format, described in 7.2.2.
 The 'gvar' table uses a very-slightly different variant of this format for each glyph.

 In terms of overall structure, the ‘cvar’ table begins with a header, which is followed by serialized variation data.